St. Lawrence Central School class leaders

 Miss Ramsdell is the daughter of Anthony and Heather Ramsdell.

-She participates in soccer, basketball and softball; serves as a senior class officer, president of the Outing Club and as an officer in the Tri-M Music Honor Society.
-She also is a member of student council, National Honor Society and chorus.
+She participates in soccer, basketball and softball; serves as a senior class officer, president of the Outing Club and as an officer in the Tri-M Music Honor Society; and is a member of student council, National Honor Society and chorus.

 Among awards earned are the St. Bonaventure University Bonnie Scholar Award, University of Rochester Xerox Award for Innovation and Technology and was nominated for the St. Lawrence University Augsbury North Country Scholar Award.